How To Keep Your Dog Entertained At Home While You Work

 Some dogs, including Mikey, one of PPFC’s team pooches, gets easily bored with his toys.
 Hannah, his mom, found that by rotating which toys were available to him throughout the week, Mikey’s interest stayed strong – keeping him distracted for longer throughout the day.

-Another way to keep your dog busy is to stuff their toy with a yummy treat, such as a few scoops of your favorite, nutritious PPFC dog food meal or topper, then freezing it.
+Another way to keep your dog busy is to stuff their toy with a yummy treat, such as a few scoops of your favorite, nutritious PPFC dog food topper, then freezing it.
 Your dog will be distracted for hours trying to lick the toy clean, giving you plenty of time to work.
 This trick is great on a warm day, as it can help prevent dogs from overheating.

 Get Your Dog Plenty Of Exercise In The Morning